Mark "Chopper" Read: Underbelly

 Read was featured twice in the Australian true-crime series Underbelly.
 He first appeared in the fifth episode of the show's second series, Underbelly: A Tale of Two Cities, where he was played by Renato Fabretti.
 Read later appeared as the lead character in the show's seventh season, Underbelly Files: Chopper.
 The two-part miniseries focused on Read's attempts at going straight after his stint in Pentridge Prison, as well as the beginning of his writing career and his feud with Syd Collins and underworld figure Alphonse Gangitano.
 The cast featured Aaron Jeffery as Read, Vince Colosimo as Alphonse Gangitano, Michael Caton as Read's father Keith, Todd Lasance as Syd Collins, Zoe Ventoura as Read's first wife Mary-Ann Hodge, and Ella Scott Lynch as Read's lifelong friend and eventual second-wife Margaret Cassar.

 Personal life

-Read married Australian Taxation Office employee Mary-Ann Hodge in 1995 while imprisoned in Risdon Prison in Tasmania for the shooting of Sidney Collins.
-They had one son, Charlie, and divorced in 2001.
-On 19 January 2003, he married long-time friend Margaret Cassar, and they had one son, Roy Brandon.
+Read married Australian Taxation Office employee Mary-Ann Hodge in 1995 while imprisoned in Risdon Prison in Tasmania for the shooting of Sydney Collins.
+They had one son, and divorced in 2001.
+On 19 January 2003, he married long-time friend Margaret Cassar, and they had one son.